-However, treatments and methods that usually remove irritants from the eye, like flushing with water, will not ease any pain or discomfort if you have a corneal abrasion.
+Treatments and methods that usually remove eye irritants won’t ease pain or discomfort if you have a corneal abrasion.

 Chemical and flash burns to the eye can lead to significant pain and eye injury.
 These burns are usually the result of exposure to irritants like bleach or intense light sources.
-These light sources may include the sun, tanning booths, or the materials used in arc welding.
+These light sources may include:

 Blepharitis develops when oil glands on the eyelid’s edge become inflamed or infected, leading to eye pain.

 A blepharitis infection can form a nodule or raised bump on the eyelid.
 This is known as a stye or hordeolum.
 A stye can be extremely painful.

 The part of the eye near the stye is typically very tender and sensitive to touch.
 However, a chalazion isn’t usually painful.

 Glaucoma occurs when there is damage to the optic nerve.
 Some types of glaucoma are associated with high eye pressure.

 Typically, glaucoma has no symptoms early on.
 However, if there is a drastic increase in eye pressure, you may notice headaches, loss of vision, and nausea.